Thairo Estrada Preview, Player Props: Giants vs. Rockies

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with 112 hits and a team-best slugging percentage of .412.
+- Estrada leads San Francisco in slugging percentage (.412) thanks to 36 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 39th in batting average, 97th in on-base percentage, and 100th in slugging.
+- Among the qualified batters in baseball, his batting average ranks 41st, his on-base percentage ranks 97th, and he is 101st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.